exporl/vlaai/README.md

 decoder.compile(optimizer='adam', loss=pearson_loss, metrics=[pearson_metric])
 ```

-Pre-trained model versions (using the preprocessing described in the paper) are
+Pre-trained model versions (using the preprocessing and dataset (
+single-speaker stories dataset, 80 subjects that listened to 1 hour and 46
+minutes on average for a total of 144 hours of EEG data) in the
-available in the [pretrained_models](./pretrained_models) directory.
-Three
+[paper](./#)) are available in the [pretrained_models](./pretrained_models)
+(see also [this document](./pretrained_models/README.md) for more
+information).

-formats are provided
+Three formats are provided:

 1. TensorFlow SavedModel format ([pretrained_model/vlaai](./pretrained_models/vlaai))
 2. HDF5 format ([pretrained_model/vlaai.h5](./pretrained_models/vlaai.h5))